dotnet/EntityFramework.Docs/entity-framework/core/modeling/entity-properties.md

 > [!NOTE]
 > This feature is introduced in EF Core 5.0.

 A collation can be defined on text columns, determining how they are compared and ordered.
-For example, the following configures a SQL Server column to be case-insensitive:
+For example, the following code snippet configures a SQL Server column to be case-insensitive:

 [!code-csharp[Main](../../../samples/core/Miscellaneous/Collations/Program.cs?range=42-43)]